tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 Let's add the following files to the `requirements` folder: `base.txt`, `local.txt`, and `production.txt`.

+Let's commit and call the commitment `"add base.txt, local.txt, and production.txt requirement files"`.

-The logic will be similar too:
+As far as figuring out where packages belong, the logic will be similar too:

     Is this package needed for both development and production?
         Yes: